-- And basically invests in any opportunity that exists in the market.
+- And invests in any opportunity that exists in the market.

-- So you can say that its primary aim is to reduce volatility & risk and to preserve capital.
+- So you can say that its primary aim is to reduce volatility & Risk and preserve capital.

-While we are talking about reducing risks, you may be amazed to know how the Hedge funds do it.
-For doing so, they use a variety of instruments and amazingly weird strategies too.
+While discussing reducing risks, you may be amazed to know how Hedge funds do it.
+In doing so, they use a variety of instruments and amazingly weird strategies too.
 They are also flexible in their investment options.